The Directors are pleased to present their Twenty Seventh Annual Report on thebusiness and operations of Hexaware Technologies Limited

-The information of Directors seeking appointment / re- appointment at the AnnualGeneral Meeting to be given to the shareholders as per regulation 36 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is being provided separately onPage No. 86 & 87 of this Annual Report.
+The information of Directors seeking appointment / re- appointment at the AnnualGeneral Meeting to be given to the shareholder as per regulation 36 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is being provided separately onPage No. 104 & 105 of this Annual Report.
 Members are requested to refer the saidsection of the Corporate Governance Report.

 Number of Meetings of the Board

-In a separate meeting of Independent Directors held on December 15 2015 performanceof Non-Independent Directors performance of the Board as a whole and performance of theChairman was evaluated.
+In a separate meeting of Independent Directors held on December 19 2019 performanceof Non-Independent directors performance of the Board as a whole and performance of theChairman was evaluated.

 Training of Independent Directors

 Pursuant to Regulation 25(7) of the Listing Regulations the Company conductsfamiliarization programmes for its Directors which includes discussion on IndustryOutlook Regulatory updates at Board and Audit Committee Meetings covering changes withrespect to the Companies Act SEBI Listing Regulations Taxation and other mattersPresentations on Internal Control over Financial Reporting Operational Control overFinancial Reporting Prevention of Insider Trading Regulations Framework for RelatedParty Transactions etc. The Executive Director and Senior Managerial personnel makepresentations at the Board Meetings about Company's operations markets financialresults human resources and on other important aspects.

 The terms and conditions of the appointment of every Independent Director is availableon the website of the Company at: http://hexaware.com/investors/

 Details of the familiarization programme of the independent Directors are available onwebsite of the Company at http:// hexaware.com/investors/

 Pursuant to retirement of four Independent Directors during the year the Board ofDirectors has reconstituted committee on December 19 2019.